Open Accessibility Menu

 • Smoking/tobacco use.
 Smoking damages blood vessel walls, speeds up the clogging of arteries, raises blood pressure and makes the heart work harder.
 Smoking doubles the risk of stroke.
 Second-hand smoke is just as dangerous so avoid exposure.

 • Carotid or other artery disease.
 The carotid arteries in your neck supply most of the blood to your brain.
-A carotid artery damaged by a fatty build up of plague inside the artery wall may become blocked by a blood clot, causing a stroke.
+A carotid artery damaged by a fatty build up of plaque inside the artery wall may become blocked by a blood clot, causing a stroke.

 • Alcohol use.
 Drinking large amounts of alcohol may increase your risk for stroke.